As COVID-19 cases wane, vaccine-lagging areas still see risk | WTOP

 “Just because we’re lucky in June doesn’t mean we’ll continue to be lucky come the late fall and winter,” said Wen, the former health commissioner for the city of Baltimore.
 “We could well have variants here that are more transmissible, more virulent and those who do not have immunity or have waning immunity could be susceptible once again.”

-In Mississippi, about 835,000 people have been fully vaccinated, or 28% of the population, compared to the national average of 43%.
+In Mississippi, about 835,000 people have been fully vaccinated, or 28% of the population.
 But despite the lagging vaccination rate, the state’s rolling average of daily new cases over the past two weeks has decreased by about 18%, according to Johns Hopkins.

 Dr. Albert Ko, who chairs Department of Epidemiology of Microbial Diseases at Yale, said there is no accurate data to show what percentage of the population in “high burden” states such as Alabama or Texas have been exposed to the virus, but he said estimates have put it as high as 50%.

-Note: This story has been updated to correct the national average of fully vaccinated, 43% not 39.7%.